CPSC 350 - Applications of Databases - Spring 2025

 Turning it in

 Send me an email with subject line "CPSC/DATA 350 Assignment #8 turn-in".
 In the body of the email, simply paste the link to your website.
+If there are additional features you added — from the above list or not — call attention to them in the email so I'm sure to reward you.

 Getting help